softwareone-platform/mpt-mobile-platform/documents/APPIUM_IOS_TESTING.md

 };
 ```

-### 5. Run Tests
+### 5. Running Tests with Manual Setup

 #### Standard Testing Flow

-After deploying your app using either method above:
+After setting up your app using the deploy script or manual method:

 ```bash
 # Navigate to app directory